 The theme of the Horror Inc. Haunted House was ‘the city will eat you alive’ and the event playfully explored horror in the context of the rapidly changing and encroaching city at a pertinent time in Belfast’s urban development.

-Household would like to massively thank everyone involved in making Horror Inc. possible.
-Thanks to Thomas Wells and his minions for their freakish pie shop, Stephen Millar and Dr.Guts’ autopsy of Belfast, Alessia Cargnelli and the Ghost Animals’ forest, Clodagh Lavelle and David Frederick Mahon, the talking head and axe murderer in reception, Ana Truchanova and ‘The Pig‘ tour guides with the washing line demon, Charlene and Jonathan terrifying people at the front, the Ghoul in the glass box, Phil Hession, Mitch Conlon, Ruaidhri Lennon and their gang unruly zombies and Sinéad Bhreathnach-Cashell and Jennifer Mehigan on sound, smoke and lights, Connie McGrath and the excellent zombie make-up, Trisha McNally for the spooky props, Emma Campbell the witch photographer and Colm Clarke for making the set, Sean and Clare Greer for the incredible graphic design and Northern Ireland Screen Digital Film Archive for the visuals.
-Also a big thanks to the amazing Gerard Rosato from Clanmil Housing Association and the fabulous Terry McKeown from Sailortown Regeneration Group for all the ongoing support.
-The Sailortown kids were incredible as always, and shout out to Danny for the brilliant idea to do it in the first place!
+Household would like to thank everyone involved in making Horror Inc. possible.
+Thanks to Thomas Wells and his minions for their freakish pie shop, Stephen Millar and Dr.Guts’ autopsy of Belfast, Alessia Cargnelli and the Ghost Animals’ forest, Clodagh Lavelle and David Frederick Mahon, the talking head and axe murderer in reception, Ana Truchanova and ‘The Pig‘ tour guides with the washing line demon, Charlene and Jonathan terrifying people at the front, the Ghoul in the glass box, Phil Hession, Mitch Conlon, Ruaidhri Lennon and their gang unruly zombies and Sinéad Bhreathnach-Cashell and Jennifer Mehigan on sound, smoke and lights, Connie McGrath and the excellent zombie make-up, Trisha McNally for the spooky props, Emma Campbell the witch photographer and Colm Clarke for making the set, Sean and Clare Greer for the graphic design and Northern Ireland Screen Digital Film Archive for the visuals.
+Also a big thanks to Gerard Rosato from Clanmil Housing Association and Terry McKeown from Sailortown Regeneration Group for all the ongoing support.
+The Sailortown kids were incredible, and shout out to Danny for this brilliant idea.

 This event is kindly supported by Sailortown Regeneration, NI Screen, Clanmil Housing Association, and Big Lottery Northern Ireland Awards for All.